 If you want to proceed with registering devices before enrollment, consider the following.

 An important consideration when registering devices is deciding who performs the actual device registration.

 You can direct end users to register their own devices before enrolling into Workspace ONE UEM if you are supporting BYOD.
 You can also require users with corporate owned devices to register if you want to track enrollment or use registration tokens.
 In either case, you must notify your end users of the process they need to follow.

 The following instructions assume that the end user has Workspace ONE UEM credentials, either from their existing directory service credentials or from a previously activated User Account.
-If you opted for enrolling with directory services without manually adding users, you will not have any user accounts already created.
+If you opt to enroll with directory services without manually adding users, user accounts will not be already created.

 In this case, if you want end users to register devices, you must send an email or intranet notification to each user group outside of Workspace ONE UEM with the registration instructions.
 Ensure that enrollment authentication is enabled for Active Directory or Authentication Proxy by navigating to Devices > Device Settings > Devices & Users > General > Enrollment > Authentication.

 Verify that the setting Deny Unknown Users is deselected by navigating to Devices > Device Settings > Devices & Users > General > Enrollment > Restrictions.

 Include these five steps in the registration message you send to end-users, and they are given what they require to register their own devices.

 Navigate to the Self-Service Portal (SSP) URL: https://<UEM_Environment>/MyDevice, where <UEM_Environment> is the enrollment URL for your environment.